Master of Arts in Micronesian Studies

 A description of the research interest the applicant would like to explore and the academic and/or professional experiences that have most prepared her/him to study that topic.

-The M.A. in Micronesian Studies Program is divided into six parts:
+The M.A. in Micronesian Studies Program is divided into five parts (as described above):

 Description | Credit Hours |